What to expect

 Osteopathic practices should be able to provide information about the osteopath, the clinic, what the treatment involves, payment methods and anything you need to know in advance of your first visit.

-Osteopaths may highlight their registered status by using a GOsC Registration Mark (see image, above) or posters in their practice or on their patient information.
-They may also display their annual GOsC registration certificate or show you their GOsC identity card.
+Osteopaths might highlight their registered status by using a GOsC Registration Mark or posters in their practice or on their patient information.

 Listening and examining

 Osteopathy is a patient-centred, system of healthcare.
 A first appointment generally lasts about 45 minutes to an hour to allow the osteopath adequate time to: